The Ultimate Road Trip Experience: A Journey to Remember

 Tips

-● Try fermented shark if you're brave (an authentic cultural experience)
+Try fermented shark if you're brave; it’s an authentic cultural experience.

 4. Amalfi Coast, Italy